-- Notify the Dean of the School of Nursing.
-If the Dean is unavailable for consultation, the faculty should proceed with intervention according to procedure and notify the Dean as soon as possible. - If the student demonstrates impaired behaviors, remove the student to a private area and question the student regarding the use of any substances and, if used, what, when, and how much was used and by what route it was taken - Discuss the signs and/or behaviors observed and allow the student to provide a brief verbal explanation - Even if the student denies misuse or abuse of any chemical substances the student will be relieved of further clinical and/or classroom responsibilities until notified to the contrary by the Dean of the School of Nursing. - The student is informed they appear to be in violation of the Policy regarding the suspicion of chemical impairment and sent immediately for a urine drug screen.
+- Notify the Department Head for Undergraduate Affairs and the Dean of the School of Nursing.
+If the Department Chair and the Dean are unavailable for consultation, the faculty should proceed with intervention according to procedure and notify them as soon as possible. - If the student demonstrates impaired behaviors, remove the student to a private area and question the student regarding the use of any substances and, if used, what, when, and how much was used and by what route it was taken - Discuss the signs and/or behaviors observed and allow the student to provide a brief verbal explanation - Even if the student denies misuse or abuse of any chemical substances, the student will be relieved of further clinical and/or classroom responsibilities until notified to the contrary by the Dean of the School of Nursing. - The student is informed they appear to be in violation of the Policy regarding the suspicion of chemical impairment and sent immediately for a urine drug screen.
 Collection and testing services shall be performed by a Drug and/or Alcohol Testing Provider chosen by the College or its designee.
 If the Testing Event occurs at a facility where testing can be fairly and confidentially conducted, the testing should occur at the facility.
-If not, then the student shall be transported to a location designated by the Drug and/or Alcohol Testing Provider by a designee of the Undergraduate Program Coordinator, who shall wait with the student at that location until the Drug and/or Alcohol Testing is completed and then transfer the student back to the location from which the student was transported.
-The student may not transport themselves to the Drug and/or Alcohol Testing facility.(student is responsible for any costs incurred during the process)

-- Faculty must meet with the student the next day school activities are in progress - Gather and document data on behaviors - Submit report to the School of Nursing Dean and the student - \The Dean will meet with the student and faculty student is given opportunity to respond (copy will be placed in separate, confidential file in the Dean's office - For positive drug screen: Student will be required to provide a comprehensive chemical dependency evaluation prior to being allowed to return to class or clinical (student is responsible for any costs incurred during the process) - For negative drug screen: Student may be required to have a physical from a health care provider indicating they are able to continue safely in the clinical setting - A semester grade, as appropriate, of I (Incomplete), W (Withdrawal), F (Failure), or U (unsatisfactory) will be assigned for current nursing courses following the chemical dependency evaluator's determination of the student having been chemically impaired.
+If not, then the student shall be transported to a location designated by the Drug and/or Alcohol Testing Provider by a designee of the Department Chair for Undergraduate Affairs, who shall wait with the student at that location until the Drug and/or Alcohol Testing is completed and then transfer the student back to the location from which the student was transported.
+The student may not transport themselves to the Drug and/or Alcohol Testing facility.
+The student is responsible for any costs incurred during the process. - Faculty must meet with the student the next day school activities are in progress - Gather and document data on behaviors - Submit report to the Department Chair for Undergraduate Affairs, the Dean, and the student - The Department Chair for Undergraduate Affairs and the Dean will meet with the student and faculty student is given opportunity to respond (copy will be placed in separate, confidential file in the Dean's office) - For positive drug screen: Student will be required to provide a comprehensive chemical dependency evaluation prior to being allowed to return to class or clinical (student is responsible for any costs incurred during the process) - A semester grade, as appropriate, of I (Incomplete), W (Withdrawal), F (Failure), or U (unsatisfactory) will be assigned for current nursing courses following the chemical dependency evaluator's determination of the student having been chemically impaired.
 Factors related to the grade determination include the amount of course work completed, the time remaining in the semester, the ability of the student to complete the course requirements, the current standing in the course, and the treatment recommendations of the chemical dependency evaluator.
 (See Forms section) - If the student refuses to obtain a comprehensive chemical dependency evaluation, the student will be dismissed from the program and may not return as an out of sequence student.
-The student has a right to appeal this decision as outlined in the AUM Student Handbook.
+The student has a right to appeal this decision as outlined in the AUM Student Handbook. - For negative drug screen: Student may be required to have a physical from a health care provider indicating they are able to continue safely in the clinical setting

-\During the meeting, the academic consequences will be explained to the student by the Dean.
+During the meeting, the academic consequences will be explained to the student by the Department Chair for Undergraduate Affairs and the Dean.
 Participation in clinical course work is contingent upon completion of the comprehensive chemical dependency evaluation as follows: